Nicholas Brendon, a star of ‘Buffy the Vampire Slayer,’ is dead at 54

 (CNN) — Nicholas Brendon, who played the character of Xander in the hit ’90s TV series “Buffy the Vampire Slayer,” has died.
 He was 54.

-The news was confirmed in a post on Brendon’s verified Instagram on Friday, which was also shared with The Hollywood Reporter.
+The news was confirmed in a post on Brendon’s verified Instagram on Friday.
 It said the actor died in his sleep of natural causes.

 “Most people know Nicky for his work as an actor and for the characters he brought to life over the years.
 In recent years Nicky has found his passion in painting and art.
 Nicky loved to share his enthusiastic talent with his family, friends and fans,” the statement read.